hamdirhibi/Hamdi-Rhibi-official-website/README.md

 <p> Today im glad to share with you my latest experience with kubernetes and docker , Among this tuto we will going from a simple php portfolio project to a kubernetes cluster deployed in Microsoft Azure, during this workshop we will details the follow points :</p>

-- Creating a portfolio project
+- Creating a portfolio project using PHP
-- Generating docker image for it
+- Generating docker image for our project
 - Create A local kubernetes Cluster
 - Install Prometheus and grafana locally using HELM
 - Create azure container registry and push our docker inside it